gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 Manual updates are required if you would like to do a minor update or a major update of the Kubernetes version.
 Gardener doesn’t do such updates automatically as they can have breaking changes that could impact your deployed resources.

 Manual updates are either executed immediately (default) or can be confined to the maintenance time window.
-Choosing the latter option, causes changes to the cluster (for example, node pool rolling-updates) and the subsequent reconciliation, to only predictably happen during a defined time window.
-This is available since [Gardener version 1.4](https://github.com/gardener/gardener/releases/tag/v1.4.0).
+Choosing the latter option, causes changes to the cluster (for example, node pool rolling-updates) and the subsequent reconciliation, to only predictably happen during a defined time window (available since [Gardener version 1.4](https://github.com/gardener/gardener/releases/tag/v1.4.0)).

 More information: [Confine Specification Changes/Update Roll Out](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md#confine-specification-changesupdates-roll-out).